AmirHadjihabib/unicode-drawing-skill/README.md

 ## What This Is

-A shared space for visual thinking and expression.
+A space for visual thinking and expression between humans and AI.
+Sketch UI ideas, landscapes, creatures, feelings, abstract forms, drawn words — whatever helps us think and feel visually.

 Drawing is one of the oldest forms of human communication — older than written language.
 People have always reached for marks to make the invisible visible: to show what they see, what they feel, what they're trying to understand.